KiDS-1000 cosmology: Combined second- and third-order shear statistics

-{ \textit{Context.} This paper performs the first cosmological parameter analysis of the KiDS-1000 data with second- and third-order shear statistics.
-This work builds on a series of papers that describe the roadmap to third-order shear statistics.\\ \textit{Methods.} We derive and test a combined model of the second-order shear statistic, namely the COSEBIs and the third-order aperture mass statistics $\MapMapMap$ in a tomographic set-up.
-We validate our pipeline with $N$-body simulations that mock the fourth Kilo Degree survey data release.
-To model the second- and third-order statistics, we use the latest version of \textsc{HMcode2020} for the power spectrum and \textsc{BiHalofit} for the bispectrum.
-Furthermore, we use an analytic description to model intrinsic alignments and hydro-dynamical simulations to model the effect of baryonic feedback processes.
-Lastly, we decreased the dimension of the data vector significantly by considering for the $\MapMapMap$ part of the data vector only equal smoothing radii, making a data analysis of the fourth Kilo Degree survey data release using a combined analysis of COSEBIs third-order shear statistic possible.\\ \textit{Results.} We first validate the accuracy of our modelling by analysing a noise-free mock data vector assuming the KiDS-1000 error budget, finding a shift in the maximum-a-posterior of the matter density parameter $\Delta \Omm < 0.02\, \sigma_{\Omm}$ and of the structure growth parameter $\Delta S_8 < 0.05\, \sigma_{S_8}$.
+\abstract {} {In this work, we perform the first cosmological parameter analysis of the fourth release of Kilo Degree Survey (KiDS-1000) data with second- and third-order shear statistics.
+This paper builds on a series of studies aimed at describing the roadmap to third-order shear statistics.} {We derived and tested a combined model of the second-order shear statistic, namely, the COSEBIs and the third-order aperture mass statistics $\MapMapMap$ in a tomographic set-up.
+We validated our pipeline with $N$-body mock simulations of the KiDS-1000 data release.
+To model the second- and third-order statistics, we used the latest version of \textsc{HMcode2020} for the power spectrum and \textsc{BiHalofit} for the bispectrum.
+Furthermore, we used an analytic description to model intrinsic alignments and hydro-dynamical simulations to model the effect of baryonic feedback processes.
+Lastly, we decreased the dimension of the data vector significantly by considering only equal smoothing radii for the $\MapMapMap$ part of the data vector.
+This makes it possible to carry out a data analysis of the KiDS-1000 data release using a combined analysis of COSEBIs and third-order shear statistics.} {We first validated the accuracy of our modelling by analysing a noise-free mock data vector, assuming the KiDS-1000 error budget, finding a shift in the maximum of the posterior distribution of the matter density parameter, $\Delta \Omm < 0.02\, \sigma_{\Omm}$, and of the structure growth parameter, $\Delta S_8 < 0.05\, \sigma_{S_8}$.
 Lastly, we performed the first KiDS-1000 cosmological analysis using a combined analysis of second- and third-order shear statistics, where we constrained $\Omm=0.248^{+0.062}_{-0.055}$ and $S_8=\sigma_8\sqrt{\Omm/0.3}=0.772\pm0.022$.
-The geometric average on the errors of $\Omm$ and $S_8$ of the combined statistics increased compared to the second-order statistic by 2.2.} \keywords{gravitational lensing: weak – methods: numerical – large-scale structure of Universe} \titlerunning{KiDS-1000 cosmology: Combined second- and third-order shear statistics} \authorrunning{P. A. Burger et al.}
+The geometric average on the errors of $\Omm$ and $S_8$ of the combined statistics decreases, compared to the second-order statistic, by a factor of 2.2.} {} \keywords{gravitational lensing: weak – methods: numerical – large-scale structure of Universe} \titlerunning{KiDS-1000 cosmology: Combined second- and third-order shear statistics} \authorrunning{P. A. Burger et al.}